-This shows that the projects have achieved a very high level of performance, demonstrated well-developed occupational health and safety management systems and culture, appropriate control of risk and low level of harm on human health and safety.
+This shows that the projects have achieved a very high level of performance, demonstrated well-developed occupational health and safety management systems and culture, appropriate control of risk and low level of harm to human health and safety.

 Furthermore, the Group provides voluntary health services to the staff who pursue to have better health.
 For the staff who wish to quit smoking, they are encouraged to approach any QEHS staff stationed onsite.
-QEHS staff will proceed to refer the relevant staff to Health Promotion Board for smoking cessation clinic commencement.
-Besides, the Group attaches high importance of the mental health of staff by maintaining their work-life balance.
-Sports activities or tournament are held on a inter site basis, and the sites hold weekly recreation day to promote good physical and mental well-being of staff and workers.
+QEHS staff will proceed to refer the relevant staff to the Health Promotion Board for smoking cessation clinic commencement.
+Besides, the Group attaches high importance to the mental health of staff by maintaining their work-life balance.
+Sports activities or tournaments are held on an inter-site basis, and the sites hold weekly recreation days to promote the good physical and mental well-being of staff and workers.
 For the workers who need to work on certain holidays, the Group would distribute gift bags to them.